 TELL US ABOUT YOURSELF!

 My name is Jormari, best known as “Nany”.
 I am a 24-year-old mom to a 2-year-old beautiful & perfect little girl & I am also a wife to an amazing guy!
-I have been married for 4 years now, I personally love the married life.
+I have been married for 4 years now, and I personally love married life.
 In the beginning, when people hear you are getting married they freak out and worry so much as if marriage is the end of the WORLD!
 Marriage is honestly a beautiful thing, especially when you have the right man by your side.
 Something else you should know about me is that I am a believer of Jesus!!
 I am unashamed to say it & represent wherever I go.
 God has been nothing but good to me.